shuddha7435/Django-TO-DO-APP/README.md

 $ django-admin startproject backend
 ```

-Next, we will navigate into the newly created backend folder and start a new application called todo.
+Next, we will neeed to navigate into the newly created backend folder and start a new application called todo.
 We will also run migrations and start up the server:

 ```
 $ cd backend